The Executive Committee

 TOKYO 2020 Olympic and Paralympic Games staff, city volunteers and referees Uniform design selection committee member (2019).Currently, Head of the Fashion Design Laboratory, the Fashion Crafts Laboratory and the Fashion Painting Laboratory in Bunka Gakuen University.(2023)

-Circe Henestrosa
+Dr. Circe Henestrosa

 LASALLE College of the Arts,